 If you don’t have a disability, chances are that you’ve scrolled through hundreds of web pages without a second thought about whether that page might be hard to use for someone with disabilities.

 Web designers of today are starting to do something about that.

 More designers and leaders in the industry are beginning to offer tips on how to make web design more accessible regardless of who views your page.

 Designers are also beginning to realize the importance of diversity and inclusion in the design and language of their websites and are going to greater lengths to showcase more racial and gender diversity in their imaging and language.

 Listen, we get it.
 Creating long-form content is kind of a pain, especially when you’re trying to create multimedia content.

 Here’s the thing: long-form content ranks well.
 And while Google isn’t knocking on our doors to wax poetic about why that is, it’s pretty easy to read between the lines.

-Google strives to provide their users with content that answers their question in the best possible manner, in the most extensive possible manner.
+Google strives to provide its users with content that answers their questions in the best possible manner, in the most extensive possible manner.
 That means that they’re going to reward sites that put out deep-dive content with expert-level detail.